music dictionary : Ad - Ad

 If you would like to support our work writing and maintaining the teaching resources on this site please click on the donate button and follow the online instructions - thank you for your contribution.

-AD, A.D.abbreviation of Anno Domine (Latin: in the year of Our Lord).
+AD, A.D.abbreviation of Anno Domine (Latin: in the year of Our Lord) or Anno Domini.
 It is conventionally placed before a number to show that it refers to a year following the birth of Christ, although contemporary experts generally agree that Christ was probably born in 3 BCE.
 These are fundamentals of the Christian calendar.
 Other cultures designate years according to other schemes.
 An alternative term for AD is CE, standing for Common Era, a less traditional term, but preferred because it avoids the bias inherent in an insistance upon referring to Christ

 ad(Latin) to